tqhuy2018/Casper-Kotlin-sdk/README.md

 To build the project, in IntelliJ IDEA, hit "Build->Build Project" as in the image below

 <img width="1440" alt="Screen Shot 2022-04-18 at 20 31 31" src="https://user-images.githubusercontent.com/94465107/163815577-87bddf54-9489-4cb0-b627-e8a95680f3cf.png">

+### Build and test in command line

+In order to build and test the sdk, you need to install Java JDK and JRE and Maven.
+To set up

 ### Build and test using Github script